 That—that didn't even make any sense!

-"We'll need volunteers after school every day of the week," she continued animatedly, "and from now on this class will meet in the auditorium where we'll work on costumes and set design, okay?"
+"We'll need volunteers after school every day of the week.
+I put up a sign-up sheet in the back of room," she continued animatedly, "and from now on this class will meet in the auditorium where we'll work on costumes and set design, okay?"

 I had to hold myself back from groaning out loud.
-She was beginning to really convince me that this was actually happening.
-She was really going to go through with that god-awful play.
+She really was going to go through with that god-awful play.

 The large class murmured a nonchalant affirmative, through nearly half of them were absorbed in their own whispered conversations.
-Miss A, not much accustomed to absolute silence, happily passed out set construction safety worksheets.
+Miss A, who seemed unbothered by her lack of classroom management skills, happily passed out set construction safety worksheets.
 For the rest of the class the students socialized and answered comprehension questions.

 They sat huddled amongst each other as I sat quietly and worked.
 Diane, a heavy-set girl the next seat over with soft red hair who rarely ever said much to anyone, surprised me by whispering, "Sorry she didn't pick your play.
 I think Miss A has some favorites in the class," she made a show of discreetly pointing at Leo, who was apparently saying really funny to the group of people behind me.
 They all laughed in way that made obvious they wanted to be heard so the rest of the class could tell what a wonderful time they were having.

 I shrugged, though I appreciated her comment and smiled despite myself.
-"Well, that is a valid point.
-But really, it's no big deal.
-I'll get over it," I replied kindly, realizing the second I said the words that they were true.
+"Well, that is a very valid point.
+But it's really no big deal.
+I'll get over it," I replied sincerely, realizing the second I said the words that they were true.
 I would get over it.
 Nothing besides my ego was really damaged.

 She seemed to be encouraged by my answer and added after a moment's pause, "I heard she's planning on giving us a lot homework this semester."

-At this I had to groan out loud, shooting daggers at the culprit, who was currently sitting at her desk concentrating hard on something.
+At this I had to groan out loud, shooting daggers at the teacher who was currently sitting at her desk concentrating hard on something.
 "As if I didn't have enough homework from my other classes that actually have value."
-I sighed, massaging my eyelids.
+I massaged my eyelids.

-"It's not eavesdropping if China can hear you bitching."
+"It's not eavesdropping if China can hear you bitching," he growled.

-I rolled my eyes, Diane frozen into to silence.
-"I think it's time you buy yourself dictionary-since you obviously don't know the meaning of the word 'nice'."
+Then it was my turn to roll my eyes.
+Diane was stunned into to silence, watching intently at the exchange.
+"I think it's high time you buy yourself dictionary-since you obviously don't know the meaning of the word 'nice'."

-"I think it's time you drown yourself in the sewage-since you'd obviously be doing the world a favor," he smiled back sweetly.
+"I think high it's time you drown yourself in the sewage-since you'd obviously be doing the world a favor," he replied sweetly as he started to walk away.

-I blinked at him, mildly surprised.
-I'd forgotten how volatile he was, some.
-I then composed my features, making a considerable effort not to sound nasty.
-"Look, I didn't take this class to bicker with you.
+I turned back around and blinked at him.
+I'd forgotten how volatile he was somehow.
+Then I composed my features, making a considerable effort not to sound nasty.
+"Listen, I didn't take this class to bicker with you.
 That was my mistake-"

-"Still not nearly as painful as was reading your amateur play," I couldn't help but add, smiling to myself.
+"Pfft.
+Can't be more painful than reading your amateur play," I couldn't help but add, smiling to myself.

 His face betrayed no emotion, but I could see that that had got to him.
-Faint color had risen to his olive-toned cheeks, and his next works came out in a harsh, acidic tone.
+Faint color had risen to his olive-toned cheeks.
+He looked like he was trying very hard to control himself.
+I waited.

 I shook my head, and tried in vain to try to refocus on my sheet.
 He was just so uncouth and rude.
 I couldn't believe I hadn't seen that coming-that I actually started to wonder somewhere in the back of mind if he'd somewhat improved on his character.